itochax23/DiamondMachineLearning/README.md

 * Database Engine: Postgres
 * Machine Learning Model: Linear Regression for predicting price; if enough time, we will use classifier to decide whether it’s lab grown or natural.
 * Live Predictions: Yes

+## Segment 2 deliverables:
+Initial ML model is developed.
+Must have a Jupyter notebook containing:
+* Description of preliminary data pre-processing
+* Description of features used in the model
+* Description of how data was split for training/testing
+* Explanation of model choice, including benefits and limitations
+* Preliminary model evaluation

+### Database development
+* Instructions on how to create the database
+* Database schema scripts
+* Jupyter notebook for ETL

+### Dashboard blueprint
+* Interactive elements
+* Tools/technologies for the creating the dashboard